 Notes: For each treatment, 100 simulation runs were conducted.
 The minimum, 25th percentile, median, 75th percentile, and maximum of the prices for firm 1, across the 100 simulations, once all simulations have reached a rest point, is reported.
 The monopoly price is 10.
 Prices of 2.09 and 2.51 are both supportable as outcomes of a static Nash equilibrium.
+Experimentation occurs for the first 10 million iterations.
 The model is as per figure 5, but for the noted changes in specification.